 Under the St. Jude Agreement, we agreed to pay an initial license fee, an annual maintenance fee, milestone payments, patent reimbursement, and running royalties based on the net sales of licensed products.
 On May 11, 2022, the Company and St. Jude entered into a first amendment to the St. Jude Agreement (the "St. Jude Amendment").
 The St. Jude Amendment provides for a revised development milestone timeline, a one-time license fee of \$5,000, and an increase to the royalty rate from 4% to 5%.
 The St. Jude Amendment also provides for an increase to the contingent milestone payments, from \$1.0 million to \$1.9 million in the aggregate; specifically, development milestones of \$0.3 million, regulatory milestones of \$0.6 million, and commercial milestones of \$1.0 million.
-For additional details regarding our relationship with St. Jude, see the section entitled "Business - Intellectual Property - Exclusive License Agreement between St. Jude Children's Research Hospital, Inc. & Blue Water Vaccines" included elsewhere in this prospectus.
+For additional details regarding our relationship with St. Jude, see the section entitled "Business - Intellectual Property - Exclusive License Agreement between St. Jude Children's Research Hospital, Inc. & Blue Water Vaccines" and Notes 5 and 7 to our financial statements included elsewhere in this Report.
 The St. Jude license includes: